cucapra/opal/docs/opal.md

 As we add functionality to systems, we must address the resulting complexity of the user interface.
 Already users struggle to control and understand their devices: witness the growing number of help and support pages to guide users through all aspects of life, especially complex software.
 [Ideally we would code tasks and preferences using constructs that are simple to author and easy to inspect.]
 Humans naturally deal with ambiguous circumstances and instructions through interaction, and learn what others prefer to quickly navigate these spaces.
 Future software must have similar abilities: retaining ambiguity as necessary, refining interpretations through interaction, and modeling user preferences based on interactions.

+~TODO
-[Talk about the confluence of systems, programming languages, human computer interaction, etc -- does this belong at the end of this section or the beginning of the next?]
+Talk about the confluence of systems, programming languages, human computer interaction, etc -- does this belong at the end of this section or the beginning of the next?
+~

+~TODO
-[Programming language mediates the user-interaction ambiguity and system interpretation ambiguity
+Programming language mediates the user-interaction ambiguity and system interpretation ambiguity

 You would think that there’s an in interface component and a systems component.
 Somewhere in between there are abstractions that stay separate but allow them to communicate.
 The way that you interact with the user has complicated interactions with how the system works, and the system constraints have ramifications for the user.